 For this example, we’ll use the Simple Java Mail emailing library to send emails.

-The jar files needed are included in the Cordra distribution, in the extensions/user-registration/lib
+The jar files needed are included in the Cordra distribution, in the extensions/user-registration/lib directory.

-To install this library, put these jar files into a directory called lib
+To install this library, put these jar files into a directory called lib in your Cordra data directory.
+If the lib

-directory doesn’t exist, create the lib
+directory doesn’t exist, create the lib directory in the Cordra data directory.

 You will need to restart the Cordra server once the Java Mail Client library is installed if your Cordra server is already running.

-Create a file in the data
+Create a file in the data directory called emailServerConfig.json with the following contents:

 {